miriamgreis/API-Tools-Playground/README.md

 Several validation errors will show up:
 ```
-230:20  warning  operation-description       Operation "description" must be present and non-empty string.  paths./pet/{petId}.post.description
+2:6   warning  info-contact   Info object must have "contact" object.      info
 ```
-They always contain the line, the severity, a name of the triggered rule, the description of the validation error, and the path to the field in the OpenAPI definition.
+They always contain the line, the severity, a name of the triggered rule ([see Spectral ruleset](https://docs.stoplight.io/docs/spectral/4dec24461f3af-open-api-rules)), the description of the validation error, and the path to the field in the OpenAPI definition.

 ## Validation with @quobix/vacuum